NicolasDGK/Steam-Artwork-GIF-Hex-Patcher/Readme.md

 ## 📖 <big>Overview</big>

 <p align="justify">
 Bypass Steam's strict upload restrictions for Workshop and Artwork showcases.
-This repository provides two specialized tools: one for <b>frame-perfect splitting</b> of Workshop animations and another for the <b>Hex Patcher</b> trick to enable "infinite" height artworks.
+This repository provides two specialized tools: one for <b>frame-perfect splitting</b> of Workshop animations and another for the <b>Hex Patcher</b> patch to enable "infinite" height artworks.
 </p>

 > [!TIP]